 This modern reversal of electrolyte consumption is another important consideration in determining the population-wide increase in rates of hypertension.
 Dietary potassium has been demonstrated to dose-dependently counter the pathophysiological effects associated with modern dietary excess of salt, including salt-sensitivity, a likely precursor of hypertension.
-Therefore, dietary potassium intake, in addition to the sodium to potassium ratio, may play a crucial role in the development of those diseases typically associated with a simple excess of sodium in the modern diet.

 Evidence about human salt consumption